mediachain/mediachain/rfc/mediachain-rfc-1.md

 As an example, consider the situation described in [4].
 In that case, a graphic artist created a GIF to commemorate the passing of well known actor and musician David Bowie.
-The GIF quickly went viral, mutating along the way, and resulting at a complete loss of attribution for the cultural afterfact.
+The GIF quickly went viral, mutating along the way, and resulting in a complete loss of attribution for the cultural artifact.

 Mediachain is designed to solve this kind of problems by tracking the propagation and evolution of the artefact in the